best-practice-and-impact/spreadsheet-accessibility/interim-draft.md

 The following pointers must be followed to pass the accessibility regulations:

 * All written content follows the advice in the [‘Making written content accessible’ section](https://gss.civilservice.gov.uk/policy-store/making-analytical-publications-accessible/#section-4) of our ‘Making analytical publications accessible’ guidance.
-* The minimum font size used is size 12.
-* All fonts used are sans serif (for example, Arial or Calibri).
 * No cells with text have ‘hidden’ spaces at the start or end.
 * No visual devices such as colour, shading or patterns are used to divide up data regions.
 * No text is set in a vertical or diagonal direction.
 * No text has spaces between letters in a word for visual effect.
-* Colour is never used as the only way to communicate a message.
+* Colour is never used as the only way to communicate a message ([success criterion 1.4.1 Use of colour](https://www.w3.org/TR/WCAG21/#use-of-color))
 * Indentation is not used to indicate subsections (for example indenting a list of regions under a row for ‘England’).

 Other pointers in terms of best practice:
+* The minimum font size used is size 12 - this is important for people with low vision.
+* All fonts used are sans serif (for example, Arial or Calibri) - people with dyslexia find serif fonts hard to read.
-* Avoid the use of underline and italic text as this makes content hard to read for people with dyslexia - if you need to highlight text it is best to use bold.
+* Avoid the use of underline and italic text - people with dyslexia can find italic and underlined tex hard to read, if you need to highlight text it is best to use bold.
 * Avoid changing the colour of text to draw attention to it - if you do this you must check the colour contrast of the text against the background colour.
 * Aim to use the ‘automatic’ colour settings for all text – doing this will ensure the spreadsheet takes on the specialised colour settings a user has set up on their software.
 * Avoid adding a background fill - some users will have settings that change the colour of the background and this can’t happen if you’ve put a fill colour in – even if it is white.